Fernando Cortés: Early life

 In March 1954, Fernando and Mapy Cortés returned to Puerto Rico to help launch local television.
 Cortés became the first director at WKAQ-TV, Channel 2, and the couple co-starred in Mapy y Papi, the first Puerto Rican sitcom.
 Despite their success on local TV, the couple returned the following year to Mexico City, which offered more opportunities.
 The couple starred in a Mexican version of their Puerto Rican sitcom and Mapy returned to the stage.
 Fernando Cortés became known as a reliable director of Mexican comedies on stage, television and film.
-After writing and directing star vehicles for his wife Mapy in the 1940s and comedians like Resortes and Tin-Tan in the 1950s, Fernando Cortés produced and directed Puerto Rican co-productions in the 1960s and launched the film career of La India María in the 1970s.
+After writing and directing star vehicles for his wife Mapy in the 1940s and comedians like Resortes and Tin-Tan in the 1950s.

+During the 1960s, Cortés also produced Dormitorio para señoritas (1960), Rateros último modelo and Las Tres Calaveras.
+These films would feature other members of his family including niece Mapita and he also served as director.
+During the era of Mexican-Puerto Rican co-productions, the couple produced Los Expatriados (1964), Los Tres Pecados (1966), Luna de miel en Puerto Rico (1969), Pobre, pero honrada!
+(1973) and Pasajeros en tránsito (1978).
+During the 1970s, Cortés also directed the Mexican series La criada bien criada and the films Las Golfas, Los Beverly Hills de Peralvillo (1971), La Criada Maravilla, El hijo de Angela María (1974) and Futbolista fenómeno (1979).
+These launched the film career of La India María.

+During the 1970s, the couple withdrew from the public eye and spent less time in the media.
+Cortés died on October 4, 1979.
+As part of his work, he wrote nearly 50 scripts and was involved in at least 84 films.